darwinanddavis/DataPortfolio/meta.md

 ### Tasks

 * Developed a host-parasite disease transmission model with biomass conservation and nutrient cycling to capture macroparasite burden on terrestrial ungulates (wild and livestock) (model development)
-* Built a keyword query bot for scraping data from literature search terms based on Web of Science results (meta-analysis)
+* Built a keyword query bot for scraping data from literature search terms based on user search engine results (meta-analysis)
 * Built a meta-analysis data scraper bot for scraping PDF files for user-defined data (meta-analysis)

 **Outcomes**